SHG 700 : Batch 7 ; Lead time ~ 3-4 weeks.

 Not Just Another Harmonic Mount

 The wait is finally over.
 After a year of design, testing, and refinement, the MLAstro SAL-33 is ready for preorder.
 This isn’t just another no-name, corner-cutting, Chinese-made mount where you’re left on your own after checkout.
+You can now have your mount personalized with a laser engraved logo artwork or text of your choice .
+See how to personalize your mount here. https://mlastro.com/mlastro-sal-33-personalized-laser-engraving

 The SAL-33 was built by astronomers, for astronomers.
 We started by addressing the pain points that frustrate users the most — flimsy Alt-Az bases, telescopes drooping the moment power is cut, overheated anodizing fading in the Sun, and inferior Harmonic drive with huge PE...